+4.4.
 Post Spray

-- 1. Ready enough field personnel to rapidly collect and transfer mosquitoes. - 2.
-Collect the bioassay cages, lightly anesthetize the mosquitoes in the field and transfer into clean labelled holding cups.
+- Ready enough field personnel to rapidly collect and transfer mosquitoes. - Collect the bioassay cages, lightly anesthetize the mosquitoes in the field and transfer into clean labelled holding cups.
 Place holding cups in a protective container (a cooler box is ideal) with 10% sugar solution on cottons.
-As soon as possible, transfer the mosquitoes in clean holding cups to a room at 27±2 °C temperature and 80±10% RH for 60 min knockdown and 24-hour mortality observations. - 3.
-Using forceps, fold the ground deposition samples into their prelabeled amber glass vials, rinse the forceps with acetone between each sample.
-Store the vials in a cool box and return them to the laboratory store them in a refrigerator (cool area) until analysis. - 4.
-Transfer the slides to the laboratory in a protective cool box for droplet size and volumetric assessment.
-Place the volumetric slides in amber vials and store in a refrigerator (4 10 °C). - 5.
-If there are concerns over volatility of the formulation, the team must conduct the microscopic analysis immediately, if not they can be stored for deferred analysis. - 6.
-Measure the droplet size distribution: During microscopic analysis a minimum of 200 droplets should be measured for each slide, reading across the width of the collector as many times as necessary2.
+As soon as possible, transfer the mosquitoes in clean holding cups to a room at 27±2 °C temperature and 80±10% RH for 60 min knockdown and 24-hour mortality observations. - Using forceps, fold the ground deposition samples into their prelabeled amber glass vials, rinse the forceps with acetone between each sample.
+Store the vials in a cool box and return them to the laboratory store them in a refrigerator (cool area) until analysis. - Transfer the slides to the laboratory in a protective cool box for droplet size and volumetric assessment.
+Place the volumetric slides in amber vials and store in a refrigerator (4 - 10 °C). - If there are concerns over volatility of the formulation, the team must conduct the microscopic analysis immediately, if not they can be stored for deferred analysis. - Measure the droplet size distribution: During microscopic analysis a minimum of 200 droplets should be measured for each slide, reading across the width of the collector as many times as necessary4.
 If you are using image analysis software the area covered will be recorded and the relevant statistics calculated.
 Manual droplet sizing requires that the number of complete traverses is recorded until> 200 droplets sizes are recorded.
-Only count droplets within the eyepiece graticule are counted so area can be calculated. - 7.
+Only count droplets within the eyepiece graticule are counted so area can be calculated.

 Fluorometric analysis: For the slides and the ground deposition samplers, add a predetermined type and volume of wash solution to the amber vials.
-Shake the vials for a fixed time (e.g. 20 seconds per jar) to ensure all the tracer goes into solution.
+Shake the vials for a fixed time (e.g.,20 seconds per jar) to ensure all the tracer goes into solution.
 Compare the fluorescent reading of the sample to the calibration standard to determine the volume deposited on the sample.

+4.5.
 Recording knock down and mortality

-1. Record knockdown 60 minutes after exposure.
-A mosquito is classified as knocked down if it cannot stand (e.g. has one or two legs), lies on its back-moving legs and wings but unable to take off, cannot fly in a coordinated manner or takes off briefly but falls immediately.
+- Record knockdown 60 minutes after exposure.
+A mosquito is classified as knocked down if it cannot stand (e.g., has one or two legs), lies on its backmoving legs and wings but unable to take off, cannot fly in a coordinated manner or takes off briefly but falls immediately. - Record mortality 24 hours after exposure.
+A mosquito is classified as dead if it is immobile, cannot stand or shows no signs of life.
+If control mortality is >10%, the test must be repeated.

-2 As the air flows around an object (the slide) suspended particles will continue in their original direction due to their inertia.
+4 As the air flows around an object (the slide) suspended particles will continue in their original direction due to their inertia.
 Smaller particles have less inertia, streamlining with the air, so the impact probability will increase closer to outer the edge.